Firesphere/silverstripe-newsmodule/README.md

 * In _config, you can disable, edit or change parsers.
 Note, the parsers are **GLOBAL**, so $Content from pages will be parsed too!
 * In javascript/newsmodule.js, you can configure the tagcloud.
 Which element it should trigger on, etc.
 * Check the templates, Replace placeholder texts!
+* Set optional extra anti-spam methods in your SiteConfig If you set optional extra anti-spam method, the commentform will contain a field with the ID "Extra", position it "on the other side of the street", e.g. a position absolute with in your css #Extra.field{ left: -9000; }

 ## Plans